Learn how to manage your suppressed contacts and domains.

 The Suppressed domains tab displays a list of all domains that have been suppressed.
 By adding suppression at a domain level, all email addresses in your address books for that domain are automatically suppressed.
 This saves you a lot of time when a company asks to be removed as a whole from your lists.

-To add a new domain to this list, click on the New domain suppression button.
+To add a new domain to this list, select New domain suppression.
 See the Adding suppressions section below for further detail.

 You can add suppressions via the New contact suppression and New domain suppression buttons.